What is SG&A Margin?

 Using a step function, we’ll enter our final year SG&A margin in our operating assumptions section, so that the percentage declines in equal increments starting from the end of 2022.

 Since the SG&A margin is declining, the impact on EBIT (and thus the company’s operating profit margin) is positive.

 For each forecast period, we’ll multiply our SG&A margin assumption by the projected revenue in the same period, which results in our projected SG&A expense amounts.

-The EBIT line item is equal to gross profit subtracted by SG&A, so we’ve indirectly forecasted our company’s EBIT, which can be divided by revenue to arrive at the operating profit margin for each period.
+The EBIT line item is equal to the gross profit subtracted by SG&A, so we’ve indirectly forecasted our company’s EBIT, which can be divided by revenue, to arrive at the operating profit margin for each period.

 In conclusion, we can see our company’s SG&A margin declined from 24% initially to 20% by the end of the forecast, whereas the operating profit margin increased from 36% to 40% across the same time horizon.